TehGM/tehgm.github.io/content/blog/other/stalker-anomaly-modpack-v2/index.md

 If I spot bugs and find fixes for them, I'll update the pack and make a note.

 I also found [MagsRedux](https://github.com/RAX-Anomaly/MagsRedux) mod on GitHub that is meant to replace and improve Anomaly Magazines.
 However it is not Anomaly Magazines compatible, and Anomaly Magazines is not save game compatible, so I intend on testing it after my current playthrough.

+## Known Issues
+- The game sometimes crashes when hovering one very specific mag.
+This mag is for LMGs, and isn't very common, but can cause slight annoyance when looting carelessly.
+I am on lookout for a patch for this.

 ## Disclaimers
 First and foremost, I am not the author of any of these mods, and I do not take credit for them.
 I also take no responsibility if the mod caused any damage to your game or computer - I am using these mods as well, so we're both in it.